hapax/hapax.github.io/assets/visual-qft.md

 However, from a strict algorithmic point of view, it's quicker to build the tensor factors in the other order, starting with a small polygon then iteratively squishing and adding digits.
-The quantum circuit which does all this takes exponentialy fewer operations than the best classical algorithm.
+The corresponding quantum circuit takes exponentialy fewer operations than the best classical algorithm.
 So, by looking for pretty pictures of Hilbert space, we ended up obtaining a massive algorithmic speedup!